strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Velociraptor/Velociraptor.md

 <pre>cd /IntroLabs</pre>

-For this installation, we are going to set up Velociraptor as a standalone deployment.
+For this installation, we are going to set up **Velociraptor** as a standalone deployment.
 This means the server and the client will be run on the same system.

 Within the command prompt, run the following command:

 <pre>velociraptor-v0.72.3-windows-amd64.exe config generate -i</pre>

-When it asks about the OS, please choose Windows.
+When it asks about the OS, please choose **Windows**.
 It should be the default.

 ![](attachment/velociraptor_chooseos.png)